Readout-Side Bypass for Residual Hybrid Quantum-Classical Models: Conclusion

 We introduced a readout-side residual hybrid architecture that bypasses the measurement bottleneck in quantum machine learning by exposing both the original input $x$ and the quantum-transformed features $Q(x)$ to the classifier.
 This simple yet effective concatenation-based strategy preserves more information for downstream tasks while maintaining a compact parameter budget.
 Across multiple datasets and both centralized and federated settings, our approach consistently achieves accuracy close to purely classical baselines while retaining key quantum advantages, such as partial privacy from state collapse and resilience to inference attacks.

 Our design requires no changes to the quantum circuit or encoding strategy, making it protocol-agnostic and easily pluggable into existing hybrid quantum-classical systems.
-The resulting models show promising improvements in convergence speed and privacy robustness, suggesting that strategic architectural changes - even at the readout interface - can have a meaningful impact on QML performance and security.
-Future work includes applying this method to larger models, real quantum hardware, and broader security contexts such as adversarial robustness and differential privacy.
+Future work includes scaling to real quantum hardware and broader security contexts.